hackjalstead/IRCP/README.md

 Arsenal DL Link - https://arsenalrecon.com/downloads/

-Ensure there is enough space as this is where the Evidence will be placed in the Single, Multi & Live versions.
+Ensure there is enough storage in the location you are running it from as all artefacts will be placed in .\Evidence for the Single, Multi & Live versions.

-Bootable version will prompt user for destination harvest drive
+The Bootable version will prompt user for destination harvest drive.

 ![image](https://user-images.githubusercontent.com/77779774/150188642-36a8e4b3-87ac-49b2-b45d-de3dd5a07e23.png)